umputun/remark42/site/src/docs/configuration/email/index.md

 ### User notifications

-Here is the list of variables which affect user email notifications:
+Here is the list of variables that affect user email notifications:

 ```yaml
 NOTIFY_USERS=email